gbayer-1/AZMLND_C2/README.md

 <img width="900" alt="registered_dataset" src="https://user-images.githubusercontent.com/92030321/137176265-22dc3255-3ff0-4d25-b34d-8dbc9b2530da.png" caption="test_caption">

 #### Create a Compute cluster
 I used the compute section of the Machine Learning Studio to create a compute cluster with a `Standard_DS12_v2`virtual machine, 1 minimum node and 6 maximum nodes, with the name "ml-cluster".
-Here a screenshot from the azure.github highlighting showing, how to use the GUI to create a cluster https://azure.github.io/azureml-cheatsheets/assets/images/create-compute-df729776bb078467009fe6951c020baa.png

 The same can be done via the SDK using the `AMLCompute` and `ComputeTarget`library and configuring a cluster in my workspace `ws`
 `compute_config = AmlCompute.provisioning_configuration(vm_size='STANDARD_DS12_V2',
                                                            min_nodes=1,
                                                            max_nodes=6)`